 Originally from France, she is known for seeing the world through both a literary and visual lens, and for her passion in connecting with people in the community – on a local and global scale.
 In 2018, she joined the Beyond the Hype steering committee to organize a conference that brings together industry leaders in media, communications, and public relations.

 Hannah is Cree with relations to Saddle Lake Cree Nation in Alberta with mixed European ancestry.
 She has been living as an uninvited guest on the territory of the lək̓ʷəŋən peoples, the Songhees, Xwsepsum (Esquimalt) and W̱SÁNEĆ Nations, for the last 18 years.
 She is grateful to live, work and play and create her own spiritual connections to these beautiful lands and waters each day.

 After graduating with a BFA from the University of Victoria she developed a strong sense of devotion to Indigenous communities after further exploring her own cultural connections.
 Her shared passion for the arts and serving Indigenous communities in B.C.led her to a career in communications.
 She worked as a Communications Officer with the First Peoples' Cultural Council and continues to support Indigenous communities in her current role as a Communications Officer with the University of Victoria within the Office of Indigenous Academic and Community Engagement (IACE).

 ERIC BERNDT, APR

-Eric Berndt is the Communications Director with BC’s Ministry of Advanced Education and Skills Training and prior to that, he was the Director of Communications with the Ministry of Mental Health and Addictions.
+Eric Berndt is the Communications Director with BC’s Ministry of Attorney General and Housing.
+He has also been the Communications Director for the Ministry of Advanced Education and Skills Training, the Ministry of Health, and the Ministry of Mental Health and Addictions.

 He has also worked in communication roles with Island Health and AIDS Vancouver Island, and is currently on the Board of Directors of CPRS Vancouver Island.